Two trains collide head-on in Denmark, leaving five critically hurt - MyJoyOnline

 In a separate interview with broadcaster TV2, Pedersson said initial reports suggest one of the train drivers pulled the brakes and then helped evacuate passengers.

-He also reassured passengers, telling them "very competent" people drive the trains and monitor them.
+He also reassured passengers, telling them that "very competent" people drive and monitor the trains.

 Latest Stories